nextcloud/vm/README.md

 **Q: How to update Nextcloud VM?**
 <br />
-**A:** You can not use the built in updater in Nextcloud GUI due to secure permissions on this VM.
-Use the built in script instead:
+**A:** You cannot use the built in updater in Nextcloud GUI due to secure permissions on this VM.
+Use the built-in script instead:
 `sudo bash /var/scripts/update.sh` or run `run_nextcloud_update` as root from your terminal.

 **Q: How do I run the occ command?**